ocrmypdf/OCRmyPDF/docs/introduction.md

 In addition, the following third-party integrations are available:

--  `Paperless-ngx <https://docs.paperless-ngx.com/>`__ is a free software document management system that uses OCRmyPDF to perform OCR on uploaded documents.
+- [Paperless-ngx](https://docs.paperless-ngx.com/) is a free software
+  document management system that uses OCRmyPDF to perform OCR on uploaded documents.
--  `Nextcloud OCR <https://github.com/janis91/ocr>`__ is a free software plugin for the Nextcloud private cloud software.
+- [Nextcloud OCR](https://github.com/janis91/ocr) is a free software plugin for the Nextcloud private cloud software.

-OCRmyPDF is not designed to be secure against malware-bearing PDFs (see `Using OCRmyPDF online <ocr-service>`__).
+OCRmyPDF is not designed to be secure against malware-bearing PDFs (see [Using OCRmyPDF online](ocr-service)).
 Users should ensure they comply with OCRmyPDF's licenses and the licenses of all dependencies.
 In particular, OCRmyPDF requires Ghostscript, which is licensed under AGPLv3.

-.. |image| image:: images/bitmap_vs_svg.svg